 But all competent authorities do not have a judicial mind.
 The Delhi government, for instance, has notified a list of 101 “competent authorities”, who are its own officers, to implement various laws.
 With such a nebulous title and enormous powers vested in the hands of bureaucrats, ordinary citizens who approach them might find themselves in Kafkaesque situations.

-has noted this problem in various judgments, the latest being in the judgment, Laljibhai versus State of Gujarat.
+The Supreme Court has noted this problem in various judgments, the latest being in the judgment, Laljibhai versus State of Gujarat.
 Five years ago, the court had frowned upon a competent authority established under the Petroleum & Minerals Pipelines (Acquisition of Land) Act discharging its public function from the premises of a private corporation for whom the use of land was being acquired in Jamnagar and Hazira.
 The “authority” was getting pay, allowances, vehicle, rent-free accommodation and other perks from the corporation.
 It would lead to a reasonable apprehension among the landowners that the authority would not act fairly (Trilok Pandya versus State of Gujarat).

 In the new judgment, (Laljibhai case) the court held that the provision conferring such enormous powers on the competent authority violated the equality provision in the Constitution.
 The law does not prescribe qualifications for the competent authority nor does it lay down a transparent process.
 The judgment held out the Metro Railways (Construction and Works) Act as a model.
 According to this law, a competent authority shall be one with judicial experience, at least as a subordinate judge.